 SIA: Could you share with us the best life or career advice you’ve received?

-Lena’s interview contains many gems and we feel lucky to learn from and share her story.
+We feel lucky to learn from Aida’s wisdom and story.
 A few insights that stuck with us are:

-We are so grateful for Lena’s contribution to our Career Maps.
-If you want to learn more about the social finance space, or about the work New Market funds is doing, reach out to Lena on LinkedIn.
+We are so grateful to Aida for sharing her experiences with us.
+If you want to learn more about education reform, education consulting, or facilitation work reach out to Aida on LinkedIn!